Tag Archives: Editions de Parfum

 ‘Like that’, I said, pointing to the plant.

 Carnal Flower is very original.
 Its creators wanted to make a classic perfume that actually resembled the living tuberose but which would be the antithesis to the standard, butter-saturated model set up by Fracas.
-The project was two years in the making while perfumer Dominique Ropion perfected the formula: a green, petal-centred perfume with florist-fresh top notes – the least sweet of the tuberoses.
+The project was two years in the making while perfumer Dominique Ropion perfected the formula: a green, petal-centred perfume with florist-fresh top notes – the least sweet of the genre.
 It is a very unusual fragrance, like watching a plant growing in a sealed-off white laboratory.
 Crushed stems and eucalyptus leaves begin the scent, over light floral essences (jasmine, ylang), cradling the highest percentage of natural tuberose absolute used in any perfume (hence its rather extravagant price.)
 On me it smells wrong, but on Mikako, with her cool white skin, incredible.
 The coconut-milk/white musk finish, the tuberose stems, the green leaves, turned her quite simply into a cold, living flower.

 Image